mararap/minishell/docs/04-signal.md

 -> shell prints "Quit (core dumped)"
 ```

-That is why your shell behaves differently at the prompt versus inside a running command.
+That is why our shell behaves differently at the prompt versus inside a running command.

 ---